Preprint available & under review

 Published: 10.1016/j.molcel.2023.06.018

-6. Eduardo A. Maury, Maxwell A. Sherman, Giulio Genovese, Thomas G. Gilgenast, Prashanth Rajarajan, Erin Flaherty, Schahram Akbarian, Andrew Chess, Steven A. McCarroll, Po-Ru Loh, Jennifer E. Phillips-Cremins, Kristen J. Brennand, James T. R. Walters, Michael O’ Donovan, Patrick Sullivan, Psychiatric Genomic Consortium Schizophrenia and CNV workgroup, Brain Somatic Mosaicism Network, Jonathan Sebat, Eunjung A. Lee, Christopher A. Walsh, Schizophrenia-associated somatic copy number variants from 12,834 cases reveal contribution to risk and recurrent, isoform-specific NRXN1 disruptions, Cell Genomics, 3: 100356, 2023.
+3. Eduardo A. Maury, Maxwell A. Sherman, Giulio Genovese, Thomas G. Gilgenast, Tushar Kamath, S. J. Burris, Prashanth Rajarajan, Erin Flaherty, Schahram Akbarian, Andrew Chess, Steven A. McCarroll, Po-Ru Loh, Jennifer E. Phillips-Cremins, Kristen J. Brennand, Evan Z. Macosko, James T. R. Walters, Michael O’ Donovan, Patrick Sullivan, Psychiatric Genomic Consortium Schizophrenia and CNV workgroup, Brain Somatic Mosaicism Network, Jonathan Sebat, Eunjung A. Lee, Christopher A. Walsh, Schizophrenia-associated somatic copy-number variants from 12,834 cases reveal recurrent NRXN1 and ABCB11 disruptions, Cell Genomics, 3(8): 100356, 2023.
+PMCID: PMC10435376.
+PMID: 37601975.

 Published: https://doi.org/10.1016/j.xgen.2023.100356